 This road had serious exposure.
-A recent fire burned the entire area and I couldn't see how the road was going to stay in place if there was heavy rain.
+A recent fire burned the entire area and I could see how the road was going to wash out if there was a heavy rain.
 The further down you drove, the steeper and narrower it got.
 It seemed snags and rockfall could come down the mountain on you at any time.

 Walking a few feet up to the lookout